|Guide||♦||15 Triplogs||0 Topics|

-Overview: The Black Canyon Trail (BCT) is recognized as a National Recreational Trail and when complete, will meander 78 miles from Carefree Highway (AZ74) north to about 8 miles north of Mayer.
-There are a number of hike descriptions on this website covering various segments of this trail.
-This description covers the trail from Antelope Hill on FR259 about 1.1 miles south of Cordes north to where the trail crosses Antelope Creek Road near the town of Spring Valley.
+The Black Canyon Trail (BCT) is recognized as a National Recreational Trail and, when complete, will meander 78 miles from Carefree Highway (AZ74) north to about 8 miles north of Mayer.
+There are several hike descriptions on this website covering various segments of this trail.
+This description covers the trail from Antelope Hill on FR259, about 1.1 miles south of Cordes north to where the trail crosses Antelope Creek Road near the town of Spring Valley.
 The hike is partially along dirt roads and partially along a single track and maintains an elevation between 3,900 to 4,200 feet.
-There are distant views is many directions as you hike north and midway through the hike is a nice valley along the single track.
-The vegetation is mostly low growing shrubs, grasses and cactus with occassional junipers to provide a little shade during a morning hike.
-I saw numerous cattle and one jack rabbit along the way.
+There are distant views in many directions as you hike north, and midway through the hike is a nice valley along the single track.
+The vegetation is mostly low growing shrubs, grasses, and cactus with occasional junipers to provide a little shade during a morning hike.
+I saw numerous cattle and one jackrabbit along the way.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.